lunarc/lunarc_docs/docs/aurora_modules.md

 * **mpigcc**: MPI compiler for C code
 * **mpigxx**: MPI compiler for C++ code
 * **mpif90**: MPI compiler for Fortran 95 code

+Executable build using this setup are also started with the `srun` command from inside a job-script as described [above](#toolchains-using-the-intel-compiler-and-intel-mpi-library).